AntonS-bio/AmpliconTyper/README.md

                ↳ FAX83461_pass_barcode3_503f1897_ffa628d1_2.fastq.gz
                ↳ FAX83461_pass_barcode3_503f1897_ffa628d1_3.fastq.gz
 ```
-Normally, you'd need to merge the the files from each barcode before mapping, but HandyReadGenotype will do it for you.
+Normally, you'd need to merge the the files from each barcode before mapping, but AmpliconTyper will do it for you.

 **IMPORTANT if AmpliconTyper is doing the mapping, it will call each output BAM by the name with corresponding barcode (ex. barcode2.bam), this may overwrite some old BAMs**